-The Nature Of The Beast by Tom Murray Smith (1963) are the experiences of one of the best of the old-time professional hunters.
+The Nature Of The Beast by T Murray Smith (1963) are the experiences of one of the best of the old-time professional hunters.
 He survived being pinned to the ground by a charging elephant and also an enraged lioness that leapt into his car.
 Smith was one time President of the East African Professional Hunters Association.

-Philip Percival was 'chief assistant PH' on the Roosevelt safari, when Roosevelt was hunting lion with Alfred Pease.
+Along with R J Cunninghame and Selous, Philip Percival was 'chief assistant PH' on the Roosevelt safari, when Roosevelt was hunting lion with Alfred Pease.
 He went on to conduct safaris for Carl Akeley, George Eastman, the Duke of Connaught, Baron Rothschild, Gary Cooper and many more notable clients.

 Hunting, Settling And Remembering by Philip Percival (1997).
 Philip Percival recalled his long hunting career as a professional hunter in the safari business in manuscipts for this book just prior to his death in 1966.

-My Enemy, The Crocodile: The Strange Story Of Africa's Deadliest Business by Paul L Potous (1957) More on the author's unusual profitable business, hunting, killing, and skinning African crocodiles.
+My Enemy, The Crocodile: The Strange Story Of Africa's Deadliest Business by Paul L Potous (1957).
+More on the author's unusual profitable business, hunting, killing and skinning African crocodiles.

 Pretorius also helped the South African government clear a huge number of elephants in the Addo district.
 He cleaned them out so efficiently that it was decided to create a reserve and let the remainder live out their lives there - today that reserve is the Addo Elephant Park.

-Jungle Man: The Autobiography Of Major P J Pretorius by P J Pretorius (1948) who began his career as an ivory hunter in the 1890s almost two decades before the profession of 'white hunter' was created.
+Jungle Man: The Autobiography Of Major P J Pretorius by P J Pretorius (1947) who began his career as an ivory hunter in the 1890s almost two decades before the profession of 'white hunter' was created.
 This book tells the story of this famed African adventurer in his own words and was published posthumously.

 Ada and Laddy Wincza went from being Polish freedom fighters in World War II to successful operators of big game safaris in Tanganyika and later in Kenya.
 Ada Wincza was also a fine hunter as well as photographer, linguist and author.

-Bush And Plains by Ada and Laddy Wincza (1983) are the fascinating reminiscences of a husband and wife who started a new life in Africa as a white hunter and a safari guide, and their experiences with clients, natives and a wide range of big game.
+Bush And Plains by Ada & Laddy Wincza (1983) are the fascinating reminiscences of a husband and wife who started a new life in Africa as a white hunter and a safari guide, and their experiences with clients, natives and a wide range of big game.

 Masai The Magnificent by Ada Wincza (1970) is a comprehensive study of the Masai tribe.
 Illustrated with photographs, as well as a bibliography and a 6 page common words and sentences in Masai language with English translation.